Current resident presents solo exhibition in London.

-Exhibition as Editing Exercise by Nader Koochaki, is a special project created for the Magic of Persia Contemporary Art Prize (MOP CAP) 2015 winner’s exhibition.
+Exhibition as Editing Exercise by Nader Koochaki, currently in residence at Delfina, is a special project created for the Magic of Persia Contemporary Art Prize (MOP CAP) 2015 winner’s exhibition.

 Tehran is a city both forged and forgotten by modernity.
 The ever-present hum of traffic, the continuous movement of people, the breathing of heavy, combusted air.
 Not only the mobile vehicles, but solidified infrastructures, pavements, highway exits, footbridges and construction sites – as well as the human adaptations and appropriations of space around them – seem to find varied, intermixed, negotiated ways of co-existence.
 In the mixture, the Chaloos Road, an engineering triumph, a motorway carved through the mountains escaping out of Tehran to the Caspian Sea, turns into an umbilical extension of urban life.
 Extracted from the earth itself, bitumen is rolled everywhere as the surface for modernity, offered as crude cure for the city’s mobility.